jlangr/ccode2/continuous-design.md

 Our four design considerations are:

 * clarity: The programmer's intents in the system are all clearly stated.
-* conciseness (concision?): The programmer's intents in the system are all implemented in a minimal amount of code.
+* concision: The programmer's intents in the system are implemented in a minimal amount of code.
 * cohesiveness: Each module in the system has a high level of cohesion&mdash;all its elements maximally relate to one another.
 * confirmability: All behaviors in the system can be easily tested, in a way that also provides "living documentation" of these capabilities to its developers.